Nap Lajoie: Philadelphia Phillies

 The Philadelphia Phillies of the MLB's National League (NL) purchased Lajoie and teammate Phil Geier from Fall River for $1,500 ($ in current dollar terms) on August 9.
-Phillies' manager Billy Nash originally went to Fall River intending to sign Geier only but obtained Lajoie when the team agreed to include him in their asking price.
+While some accounts claim that Phillies' manager Billy Nash originally went to Fall River intending only to sign Geier but obtained Lajoie when the team agreed to include him in their asking price, others dispute that claim.
 Author David Jordan wrote:

 A legend later grew up that Geier was the main target of Nash's pursuit and that Marston "threw in" Lajoie in order to get the Phillies to pay the $1,500 asking price.
 This is hardly likely.
 While Geier was considered a good prospect, Lajoie was banging the ball at a .429 clip in his first professional season, was a fine fielder, and had already been sought by several big league clubs.
 Nap Lajoie clearly represented a financial asset to Marston, who did not give him away.
 The price the Phillies paid was a substantial sum for two minor leaguers in 1896.

-Against the Washington Senators on August 12, 1896, Lajoie made his major league debut.
+Lajoie made his major league debut on August 12, 1896, against the Washington Senators of the National League.
 He played first base and recorded a single.
 Ed Delahanty was being considered to play the first base position after Dan Brouthers retired.
 Delahanty, however, wanted Lajoie to play first so he could return to his natural position of left field.
 Delahanty said to Lajoie, "Look, sonny, you tell the boss you're a first baseman and you and me are gonna get along."
 Lajoie became the team's first baseman, and by the end of the season he and Delahanty were roommates.
 Later in 1898, new manager George Stallings moved Lajoie to second base, commenting, "[Lajoie would] have made good no matter where I positioned him."

 Lajoie hit .363 and led the NL in slugging percentage in 1897 and doubles and RBIs in 1898.
 He had a .378 batting average in 1899, though he played only 77 games due to an injury.
 In 1900, he missed five weeks due to a broken thumb suffered in a fistfight with teammate Elmer Flick.

-In April 1900, Brooklyn manager Ned Hanlon made a public offer of $10,000 to purchase Lajoie from the Phillies which would be rebuffed by the Phillies ownership.
+In April 1900, Brooklyn manager Ned Hanlon made a public offer of $10,000 to purchase Lajoie from the Phillies, who rebuffed the offer.

 John Rogers, described as a "penny-pinching" majority owner of the Phillies, assured Lajoie that he would make the same salary as Delahanty.
 However, Lajoie discovered that while he was earning $2,600 ($ in current dollar terms), Delahanty earned $3,000 ($ in current dollar terms) (contracts for NL players were not allowed to surpass $2,400).
 Rogers increased Lajoie's pay by $200 but the damage had already been done.
 "Because I felt I had been cheated, I was determined to listen to any reasonable American League offer," Lajoie said.